tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - analyst must preserve a sense of proportion, analyze what matters and ignore what trivial truth seeker

+# investment philosophy
+- focuses on individual companies, rather than macro-economic factors
+- invests in companies with sustainable competitive advantages
+- prefers becoming an expert on a few companies over major diversification
+- does not believe in technical analysis
+- bases his investment decisions on the operational performance of the underlying businesses
+- holds on to stocks for an extremely long period
+- minimizes risks by requiring a significant margin of safety before investing.
+- sticks to the companies within the "circle of competence"
+- contrarian, always going against the crowd and buying at the point of maximum pessimism.
+- global investment approach: looks for interesting stocks in every country, but preferably countries with limited inflation, high economical growth, and a movement toward liberalization and privatization.
+- prefers a concentrated portfolio with around 10-12 stocks
+- be patience and keep an open-mind and a skeptical attitude towards conventional wisdom.
+- first step is to look for stocks trading below 2/3rd of net current asset value (NCAV)
+- prefers companies which pay dividends
+- earnings should be growing
+- price/earnings ratio should be lower than 15 over the past 3 years.
+- avoid technical analysis
+- emphasizes the importance of honest, able management, and shareholder friendly
+- should not follow the masses, but instead have patience and think for yourself.
+- asking questions to customers, employees, competitors, analysts, suppliers and management to find out more about the competitive position of a company and its management.
+- only sells when a company starts experiencing issues with its business model, competitive positioning, or management.
+- looks for low-risk, high-uncertainty opportunities with a significant upside potential.
+- use value line investment survey to find attractive stocks.
+- it is futile to predict interest rates and where the economy is heading
+- formulates exactly why the stock should be bought before actually buying it.
+- use several valuation methods simultaneously, since no method is perfect and it is impossible to precisely calculate the intrinsic value of a company.
+- you should find out not only if an asset is undervalued, but also why it is undervalued.

 - Intrinsic value calculation
   - discount cash flow model can be found at
     - https://www.buffettsbooks.com/how-to-invest-in-stocks/advanced-course/lesson-35/